b-simpson12/esm-test/apps/issue-10565/README.md

-`nx run issue-10565:build` - (Fails - does not recognize libs) - WORKS with esm module imports `nx run issue-10565:serve` - (Fails - does not recognize libs) - WORKS with esm module imports
+`nx run issue-10565:build` - (Fails - does not recognize libs) - WORKS with only esm module imports `nx run issue-10565:serve` - (Fails - does not recognize libs) - WORKS with only esm module imports